aks/bash-lib/README.md

 -------------
 Copyright 2006-2014 Alan K. Stebbens <aks@stebbens.org>

-Infrasructure for test-driven development of Bash scripts
+The `test-utils.sh` library provides an infrasructure for test-driven development (TDD) of `bash` scripts.

-* A _*run*_ is a collection of tests, each test has a name.
-* A _*test*_ is a set of related operations with checks on the results
-* A _*check*_ compares values, which can result in an error.

-At the end of each test, there are a number of checks and errors.

-The tests to be run must have the function name begin with "`test_`".

-The general structure of a test suite:

-    export PATH=.:$HOME/lib:$PATH   # make it easier to find this library source test-utils.sh

-    init_tests [ARGUMENTS]
+Usage:

+    source test-utils.sh

-    test_01_NAME1() {
+    test_NAME1() {
-        start_test	# start the tests
+      start_test
-        # ... do some operations to be tested

-        check_equal 'bar' \`my_func foo\` "Func on 'foo' did not match 'bar'"

-        #... do some other tests
-        end_test	# end the tests
+      ... # perform operations and test the results end_test
     }

-    ...
-    test_NN_NAME() {
+    test_NAME2() {
       start_test
-        ...
-        end_test
+      ... # perform operations and test the results end_test
     }

-    ...
+    init_tests [ARGUMENTS]
     run_tests
     summarize_tests

-The "`init_tests`" function invokes "`getopts`" checking for some options on the test command invocation.
-The options recognized are:

-    Options
-      -h      show help
-      -d      show test status details
-      -e      show verbose messages only on errors
-      -n      don't make any changes (norun mode)
-      -v      be verbose everywhere
+Description:

+A *run* is a collection of *tests* (within a single file); each test has a name.

+A *test* is a set of related operations with *checks* on the results.

+A *check*` tests or compares values, which quietly succeeds, or results in an error.
+The error message can be provided, or a default one is used.

+At the end of each test, the number of checks and errors is remembered for later summarization.

+At the end of the run, all checks and error counts are summarized.

+While the tests and checks are being performed, output is occuring to show the progress.
+There are three modes of output: terse, errors-only, and detailed.

+Terse mode shows each test name followed by the number of checks, and how many of those checks had errors.
+Terse mode is the default.

+In errors-only mode, successful tests still show the same as terse mode, but tests with error checks show the error message followed by a stack dump indicating the location of the error.
+Errors-mode is indicated by the `-e` option when invoking the test script.

+In details mode, the tests and checks are run in verbose mode, showing both successful checks and errors.
+Details mode is indicated by the `-d` option.

+When invoking the test script, the command line argument can be used to pass a `PATTERN` that is used to match a subset of the test names.
+By default, all tests with the pattern "test_" are run.
+For example, if the pattern "basic" is used, all tests with the string "basic"` will be run, and no others.

+In order to be discovered for automatic test runs, the tests functions must have the function name begin with `test_`.

+A common technique for test naming is: `test_NN_some_descriptive_name`, where `NN` is a number.
+This allows easy referency by the `NN` to selectively run a test or tests.

-These are the kinds of tests that can be done:
+Below are the tests that are currently supported:

       check_value        VAL               ERROR
       check_empty        VAL               ERROR

 Expression tests

       check_true         "EXPR"            ERROR
       check_false        "EXPR"            ERROR

 Array item tests

       check_size         LIST SIZE         ERROR  # same as check_size_eq
       check_size_XX      LIST SIZE         ERROR

       check_item         LIST INDEX VAL    ERROR
       check_item_equal   LIST INDEX VAL    ERROR
       check_item_unequal LIST INDEX NONVAL ERROR

+Hash tets

+      check_key          HASH KEY          ERROR
+      check_no_key       HASH KEY          ERROR
+      check_key_value    HASH KEY VALUE    ERROR

 String tests

       check_equal        VAL1 VAL2         ERROR
       check_unequal      VAL1 VAL2         ERROR

       check_match        VAL1 REGEXP       ERROR
       check_nomatch      VAL1 REGEXP       ERROR

 Numeric tests

       check_eq           N1 N2             ERROR
       check_ne           N1 N2             ERROR
       check_lt           N1 N2             ERROR
       check_le           N1 N2             ERROR
       check_gt           N1 N2             ERROR
       check_ge           N1 N2             ERROR

-ERROR is optional.  `XX` above can be: `eq`, `ne`, `lt`, `le`, `gt`, `ge`.
+Output tests

+     check_output [NAME] EXPRESSION [ERROR]

+Evaluate `EXPRESSION` and compare its output against a previously collected reference output.
+If the output matches, the test succeeds.
+If the output does not match, print `ERROR` or a default error message.

+Use `NAME` as the unique identifier for files in which the `stdout`, `stderr`, and reference output is identified.

+Reference output can be created by the `-k` (`$keep`) option when the test is run.

+The first time a new `check_output` test is evaluated, there will not be a collected reference output to compare against, and the test will fail.

+NOTE: The following functions are not yet implemented.

+     check_out      [NAME] EXPRESSION [ERROR]
+     check_out_none [NAME] EXPRESSION [ERROR]
+     check_err      [NAME] EXPRESSION [ERROR]
+     check_err_none [NAME] EXPRESSION [ERROR]

+Check that `STDOUT` or `STDERR` is or is not empty when evaluating `EXPRESSION`, or show the `ERROR` (or default) message.

+     check_out_eq   [NAME] EXPRESSION VALUE [ERROR]
+     check_err_eq   [NAME] EXPRESSION VALUE [ERROR]

+Check that the `STDOUT`, or `STDERR` of the evaluated `EXPRESSION` matches `VALUE`, or show the `ERROR` (or a default error message).

+     check_out_ne [NAME] EXPRESSION VALUE [ERROR]
+     check_err_ne [NAME] EXPRESSION VALUE [ERROR]

+Check that the `STDOUT` or `STDERR` of the evaluated `EXPRESSION` does not contain `VALUE`, or show the `ERROR`.

+In all cases, the `ERROR` message is optional.